Witness (1985 film): Plot

+Book slowly recovers in their care and begins to blend into the Amish community and lifestyle.
+He and Rachel develop feelings for each other, which becomes a source of friction for Daniel Hochleitner (a neighbor who had hoped to court Rachel after her husband's death).
+Book's relationship with the Amish community deepens as they learn that he is skilled at carpentry and seems like a decent, hard-working man.
+He is invited to participate in a barn raising for a newly-married couple, gaining Hochleitner's respect.
+However, the attraction between Book and Rachel is evident and causes gossip in the tight-knit community.

-Book slowly recovers in their care and begins to blend into the community.
-He and Rachel are also drawn to each other romantically, although they refrain from acting on their feelings.
-Meanwhile, Schaeffer searches for Book by contacting authorities in the Amish area but, as Amish communities have no modern means of communication and little contact with the outside world, he hits repeated dead ends.
+Meanwhile, Schaeffer searches for Book by contacting authorities in the Amish area.
+However, since Amish communities have no modern means of communication and little contact with the outside world, he hits repeated dead ends.

-Book eventually goes into town with Eli to use a pay phone to call his precinct, and learns that Carter has been killed.
-While in town, a group harasses the Amish.
+When Book goes into town with Eli to use a payphone to call his precinct, he learns that Carter was killed in the line of duty.
+Realizing that Schaeffer was behind it, Book calls him at his home (where the call cannot be traced), chastises him for being corrupt and threatens to kill him.
+As they leave town, a group of locals harass the Amish.
 Book retaliates, breaking with the Amish tradition of non-violence.
-The fight is reported to the local police and eventually gets back to Schaeffer.
+The assault is reported to the local police, and word eventually gets back to Schaeffer.

-The next day, Schaeffer, McFee, and another corrupt cop, Ferguson, arrive at the Lapp farm, taking Rachel and Eli hostage.
-Book tricks Ferguson into the corn silo and suffocates him under tons of corn, then uses Ferguson's shotgun to kill McFee.
-Schaeffer holds Rachel and Eli at gunpoint but Eli signals to Samuel to ring the farm's bell.
-Book confronts Schaeffer who threatens to kill Rachel, but the loud bell has summoned their neighbors.
-As many witnesses were present along with being unwilling to kill a community of pacifists, Schaeffer surrenders and Book arrests him.
+Upset with Book over the assault, Eli orders him to leave.
+Rachel approaches Book in a field, where they passionately embrace, finally acting on their feelings.
+Soon after this, Schaeffer, McFee and another corrupt cop, Sergeant Leon "Fergie" Ferguson, arrive at the Lapp farm and take Rachel and Eli hostage.
+Eli manages to alert Book, and Book tells Samuel to hide at Hochleitner's farm.
+Book tricks Fergie into the corn silo and suffocates him under tons of corn, then uses Fergie's shotgun to kill McFee.
+Schaeffer holds Rachel and Eli at gunpoint, but Samuel secretly comes back to ring the Lapp farm's bell.
+Book confronts Schaeffer, who threatens to kill Rachel, but the bell has alerted and summoned all of the neighbors.
+With so many witnesses present, Schaeffer surrenders and is later arrested.

-Book says goodbye to Samuel in the fields and Eli wishes him well "out there among them English," and Book departs.
+With Rachel and Samuel no longer in danger, Book departs for Philadelphia, bidding farewell.
+Before he drives off, Eli wishes Book well by saying, "You be careful out there among them English.”

 Cast

+Per the film's end credits:

 Themes

 In his book The Amish in the American Imagination (2001), scholar David Weaver-Zercher notes that Witness is primarily concerned with the intersection of contrasting cultures, a recurring theme in several of Weir's films, including The Last Wave (1977) and The Year of Living Dangerously (1982).
-Weaver-Zercher notes that the conflict between Amish and non-Amish as depicted in Witness "reflect[s] well on the Amish ways" and also serves as a redemption story for Sergeant Book, who regains a new sense of humanity during his displacement in the Amish community.
+Weaver-Zercher notes that the conflict between Amish and non-Amish as depicted in Witness "reflect[s] well on the Amish ways" and also serves as a redemption story for Captain Book, who regains a new sense of humanity during his displacement in the Amish community.